 If you’re one of the millions struggling with hunger or food insecurity as a result of the pandemic and economic downturn, there is help to be had.
 Food pantries and anti-hunger organizations have jumped into action and we’ve outlined some of the fastest ways to find food assistance in major U.S. cities.

 If you’re one of those folks—or suspect someone in your life is—there are resources to find very basic food essentials and hot meals.
-New York, for instance, which already has a robust network of food kitchens, recently announced that three meals a day will be provided for any New Yorkers in need, available for pickup at over 400 locations throughout the city.
+New York, for instance, which already has a robust network of food kitchens, announced that three meals a day will be provided for New Yorkers in need, available for pickup at over 400 locations throughout the city.

 Full Cart is a non-profit helping deliver free or heavily-discounted groceries to folks around the country in need.
 Go here to apply for food assistance but note that Full Cart is currently managing record numbers of applications and will likely result in a waitlist.
 Below is some helpful information for finding food assistance in some of the largest and hardest-hit U.S. cities.
 We will continue to update this post with new information, but please seek out your local food bank or pantry to find out the latest information about operating hours and updated safety procedures.